GMAT Scores for Top Business Schools

 TTP PRO TIP:

-Determining what GMAT score you need to be competitive at top schools involves both researching class averages and evaluating your personal strengths and weaknesses.
+Determining the GMAT score you need to be competitive at top schools involves both researching class averages and evaluating your personal strengths and weaknesses.

 So, how high is high enough?
 Should you shoot for the average?
 Try to hit the top of the GMAT range?
 Let’s explore how to decide.